glumia/openload_dl/README.md

     sudo apt install chromium-browser

-Finally download the latest version of [geckodriver](https://github.com/mozilla/geckodriver/releases) ( for Firefox ) or [chromedriver](http://chromedriver.chromium.org/downloads) ( for Chrome ), extract it and put the executable in the same directory of the script.

 On Windows:
 - Install [Python](https://www.python.org/downloads/) (don't forget to check the "ADD TO PATH" option)
 - Install [Firefox](https://www.mozilla.org/it/firefox/) or [Chrome](https://www.google.com/chrome/)
-- Download the latest version of [geckodriver](https://github.com/mozilla/geckodriver/releases) ( for Firefox ) or [chromedriver](http://chromedriver.chromium.org/downloads) ( for Chrome ), extract it and put the executable in the same directory of the script.

 Then open the command prompt and type:

     pip3 install selenium
     pip3 install requests

+On both Ubuntu and Windows:

+Download the latest version of [geckodriver](https://github.com/mozilla/geckodriver/releases) ( for Firefox ) or [chromedriver](http://chromedriver.chromium.org/downloads) ( for Chrome ), extract it and put the executable in the same directory of the script.

 ## Setting Chrome instead of Firefox ##